We Believe

 Religious Education Office

-Rite of Christian Initiation for Adults (R.C.I.A)
+Order of Christian Initiation for Adults (O.C.I.A)